PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 ![V2_Learn_2.JPG](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/blob/master/img/V2_Learn_2.JPG)

-The cut-down can be equipped with a u-blox CAM-M8Q GNSS (GPS) receiver which provides accurate altitude data.
+The cut-down is equipped with a u-blox CAM-M8Q GNSS (GPS) receiver which provides accurate altitude data.
 To save power, the CAM-M8Q is configured to use only GPS satellites and ignores GLONASS, Galileo and BeiDou satellites.
 Once the receiver has established a fix, the CAM-M8Q is put into low power mode to further extend the battery life.
 The CAM-M8Q can be disabled by setting the altitude limit to 99km.